ST10462553/IMAD5112_A2_Paw_Palace/README.md

 # Welcome
 Hello, my name is Siyolise and this my second README file on Github.
 This one is specifically made to document the making of project two for IMAD5112.
+Please look at the Table of contents below to view the contents covered on the README.
+Thank you.

 ## Table of contents:
 1. Welcome
 2. Objectives